cemenenkoff/pythonomicon/README.md

   <img src="img/activate-venv.png" alt="logo" width="420"/>
 </p>

-5. At this point, we have a blank slate to begin installing packages.
-If we are running someone else's project, they should have a `requirements.txt` file that lists out all modules necessary to get the software to work.
+5. At this point, you have a blank slate to begin installing packages.
+If you are running someone else's project, they should have a `requirements.txt` file that lists out all modules necessary to get the software to work.
 To install these all in one go, run `pip install -r requirements.txt`.

 <!-- TOC --><a name="253-managing-dependencies"></a>
 ### 2.5.3 Managing Dependencies
-What if we want to make our own `requirements.txt` file?
-As our projects grow more complex, we'll need to import various Python libraries, each potentially requiring specific versions of *their* own dependencies.
+What if you want to make your own `requirements.txt` file?
+As your projects grow more complex, you'll need to import various Python libraries, each potentially requiring specific versions of *their* own dependencies.
 Without a proper system to manage these interconnected dependencies, things can quickly become a disorganized mess.
 A standard way to export currently-installed modules is with `pip freeze > requirements.txt`, but there is a better way.

 <!-- TOC --><a name="2531-managing-interlaced-dependencies"></a>
 #### 2.5.3.1 Managing Interlaced Dependencies
-By default, running `pip freeze > requirements.txt` exports a list of our project dependencies in a file named `requirements.txt`.
+By default, running `pip freeze > requirements.txt` exports a list of your project dependencies in a file named `requirements.txt`.
 For a project with four dependent modules, the results might look like this:

 ```
 build==1.2.1